g0dm0d/GenshinMaster/docs/help.md

 # Help me

-* Send the !help to see all the commands
+* Send the .help to see all the commands

 ![help](img/help1.png)